 Indeed, Stage Stores had all the ingredients necessary for eventual extinction.
 Negative comparable sales growth.
 Compressing margins.
 Falling profits.
 Negative cash flows.
 A debt burdened balance sheet.
 A lack of distinguishing features in the competitive retail market.
 Stage Stores had it all — in a bad way — and that’s ultimately why SSI stock entered 2019 at 75 cents.

-But, Stage Stores stock has staged an incredible turnaround in 2019, with shares more than doubling YTD on the back of what investors think could be a viable turnaround plan.
+But, Stage Stores stock has staged an incredible turnaround in 2019, with shares nearly tripling YTD on the back of what investors think could be a viable turnaround plan.
 Long story short, Stage Stores operates both full-price and off-price department stores.
 The full-price business accounts for the lion’s share of revenues today, but it has been a losing business.
 The off-price business is much smaller, but much better.

 SSI’s plan?
 Close a bunch of full-price stores, and convert the rest into off-price stores, thereby transforming into a small version of TJX (NYSE:TJX) or Ross Stores (NASDAQ:ROST).
 Will this transformation work?
 It could, because off-price has proven to be a winning strategy.
-And, if it does, SSI stock could go a lot higher in the long run, seeing as SSI stock’s sales multiple is less than 2% that of TJX stock’s sales multiple.
+And, if it does, SSI stock could go a lot higher in the long-run.

 Aurora Cannabis (ACB)